essif-lab/framework/docs/terms/data-collector.md

 In order to acquire data through SSI mechanisms for filling in a form for a specific kind of transaction, the Data Collector needs to know what kinds of credentials it should ask for, which Parties its Principal trusts to issue such credentials, what kinds of verification proofs for such credentials must hold and which may be disregarded.[^3] Also, when the Data Collector gets a credential that satisfies the necessary verification proofs, it needs a way to map the contents of that credential to the structure of the transaction context that is used internally by (other systems of) its Principal.[^4] Also, as the Data Collector gets more and more data - which it may get through multiple, different channels - it needs to determine whether or not the resulting set is sufficiently consistent and coherent.[^5]

-In order to make the Data Collector work, a Validation Policy (or Data Collector Policy) is created by, or on behalf of its Principal, which specifies at least:
+In order to make the Data Collector work, a Validator Policy (or Data Collector Policy) is created by, or on behalf of its Principal, which specifies at least:

 -   the kinds of transactions the Principal is willing to (electronically) engage in, from both the requester and the provider perspectives;
 -   for each such transaction termtype: